civic-dashboard/civic-dashboard-web/docs/CONTRIBUTING.md

 🚧 There obviously won't be room to do a comprehensive tutorial on Next, TypeScript, JavaScript, React, all of web dev, etc... but it'd be nice to have a brief explanation and some helpful links here.
 Please ask around if that would be useful until then! 🚧

+## Github Issues and Github Project

+We use [Github Issues](https://github.com/civic-dashboard/civic-dashboard-web/issues) and have a [Project Board](https://github.com/orgs/civic-dashboard/projects/3) to help us manage everything that needs to be done.
+You can pick an issue and assign yourself to it or even create new issues!

+We've documented how we use Github for project management in this [Google Doc](https://docs.google.com/document/d/1xehRm-2yZvC_9VRm5CrhbzlIyVNDNh3cpTQPDdtLRso/edit?tab=t.46j0b7xt6q03)

 ## Pull request and commit workflow

 - Commits to `main` trigger a new production deployment (a bit scary!)